derrian-distro/LoRA_Easy_Training_Scripts/README.md

 I created a rudimentary popup script for training XTI.
 I have only tested that the arguments are getting properly passed, beyond that I have not tested anything as I don't actually know how to train them.
 Please submit a bug report if you know how to train them, and it doesn't work for you, as I'd not know otherwise.

 ## Changelog
+- May 20, 2023
+  - Updated sd-scripts, added the new arg that came with it.
+  - Moved old scripts to branch old-scripts, as they are being deprecated
+  - Updated the installers to work *within* the cloned folder, as all previous installers are now considered deprecated and will not work for this fork.
 - May 5, 2023
   - Updated sd-scripts and LyCORIS, added all of the new args added to sd-scripts.
   - re-added the extraction script for kohaku's extraction implementation.